HEALTH-COP Obesity Prevention

 On a 0-5 scale, mean scores increased from 3.5 to 4.6 over the course of the study.

-"Solving the Pediatric Obesity Problem in Rural Communities" also found that HEALTH-COP's influence led to a greater amount of topics covered with the family by the physician regarding their child's diet, screen time, and physical activity.
+"Solving the Pediatric Obesity Problem in Rural Communities" also found that HEALTH-COP's influence led to a greater number of topics covered with the family by the physician regarding their child's diet, screen time, and physical activity.
 Particular topics covered in greater depth included television, beverages high in sugar, family meals, and the importance of fruits and vegetables.

 Follow-up measures found that these children also had healthier diets and more active lifestyles three months later, showing evidence of a positive behavioral impact, in part from improved counseling.